-The legislator as determined that all digital representation of value that is not issued or guaranteed by a central bank or a public authority and does not possess a legal status of currency or money but is accepted by natural or legal persons as a means of exchange and which can be transferred, stored, and traded electronically, is virtual currency.
+The legislator has determined that all digital representation of value that is not issued or guaranteed by a central bank or a public authority and does not possess a legal status of currency or money but is accepted by natural or legal persons as a means of exchange and which can be transferred, stored, and traded electronically, is a virtual currency.

 Taxation of cryptocurrencies

 There is not much information on the taxation of the profit gained from cryptocurrency transfers and trades.
-Finnish courts have dealt with it only a couple times and the cornerstone of the subject is the guide “Taxation of virtual currencies” from the Finnish Tax Authority.
+Finnish courts have dealt with it only a couple of times, and the cornerstone of the subject is the guide “Taxation of virtual currencies” from the Finnish Tax Authority.
 The guide has been updated following a ruling by the Finnish Supreme Administrative Court in 2019.

 Cryptocurrency service providers

 The Act on Cryptocurrency Service Providers entered into force on 1 May 2019, and now cryptocurrency service providers must register to the Financial Supervisory Authority if they want to offer these services legally.
 The service providers must register on 1 November 2019 at the latest, but new service providers must register before offering their services.